126th Air Refueling Wing: Cold War

-Redesignated 126th Bombardment Group (Light).
-Allotted to Illinois Air National Guard on 24 May 1946 and assigned to Chicago Municipal Airport.

-Extended federal recognition on 29 June 1947.
-Redesignated 126th Composite Group in November 1950, and 126th Bombardment Group (Light) in February 1951.
+The wing was activated as the 126th Composite Wing on 1 November 1950, as the Air National Guard converted to the Wing Base Organization model of the regular Air Force.
+The wing lost its fighter unit and became the 126th Bombardment Wing in February 1951.
 The unit was ordered to active service on 1 April 1951 as a result of the Korean War.
-The unit was initially assigned to Tactical Air Command at Langley AFB, Virginia.
+The unit was initially assigned to Tactical Air Command at Langley Air Force Base, Virginia.

 The wing moved to Bordeaux-Merignac Air Base, France with the first elements arriving in November 1951.
-The 126th BW was assigned to United States Air Forces in Europe.
-By 10 November, Bordeaux was considered an operational base and was assigned to the 12th Air Force.
+It was assigned to Twelfth Air Force.
+By 10 November, Bordeaux was considered an operational base.
+The 126th was assigned the 108th, 168th and 180th Bombardment Squadrons.

-At Bordeaux, the 126th BW consisted of the 108th, 168th and 180th Bomb Squadrons (Light).
 The aircraft were marked by various color bands on the vertical stabilizer and rudder.
 Black/Yellow/Blue for the 108th; Black/Yellow/Red for the 168th, and Black/Yellow/Green for the 180th.

-It flew B-26's for training and maneuvers and stayed at Bordeaux AB until being transferred Laon AB, France on 25 May 1952 where it remained for the balance of the year.
+It flew B-26's for training and maneuvers and stayed at Bordeaux until moving to Laon-Couvron Air Base, France on 25 May 1952 where it remained for the balance of the year.

-The 126th was relieved from active duty and transferred, without personnel and equipment, back to the control of the Illinois ANG on 1 January 1953 as the 126th Fighter-Bomber Group and assigned to Tactical Air Command.
-Flew F-86 Sabres.
-In 1955, redesignated as the 125th Fighter-Interceptor Group, equipped with F-86Ds.
+The 126th was relieved from active duty and inactivated on 1 January 1953, transferring its personnel and equipment to the 38th Bombardment Wing, which was simultaneously activated.
+It was activated in the Illinois Air National Guard the same day as the 126th Fighter-Bomber Group.
+It flew North American F-86 Sabres.
+In 1955, it was redesignated the 126th Fighter-Interceptor Wing, and equipped with F-86Ds.
+In 1958, it was reorganized along the lines of active duty Air Defense Command units, becoming the 126th Air Defense Wing.

-On 1 July 1961, the 125th's mission was changed to an air refueling one and was redesignated as the 126th Air Refueling Group, being assigned the KC-97 aircraft.
+On 1 July 1961, the 126th's mission was changed to air refueling one and it was redesignated the 126th Air Refueling Wing, flying Boeing KC-97 Stratofreighter aircraft.
+The 126th flew KC-97Ls for a brief time before converting to Boeing KC-135A Stratotankers.

-Reassigned to Strategic Air Command 1 July 1976 at Chicago O’Hare International Airport and redesignated as the 126th Air Refueling Wing.
-The 126th AREFW flew KC-97Ls for a brief time before converting to KC-135As.
-It was composed of the 108th Air Refueling Squadron and the 145th Air Refueling Squadron from the Ohio ANG along with the 126th Air Refueling Squadron from the Wisconsin ANG.
 In 1978 the KC-97s were sent to AMARC.
-Many of the 126th AREFW's KC-97Ls became gate guards and one is on the field of the former Grissom AFB, Indiana, where the 126th AREFW conducted many hours of transition practice.
+Many of the 126th's KC-97Ls became gate guards and one is on the field of the former Grissom Air Force Base, Indiana, where the 126th conducted many hours of transition practice.

-In 1983 the wing began receiving the KC-135E as a replacement for the "A" model water-wagons, a named used because of 110 seconds of water injection, used to increase thrust for take-off power.
-With the inactivation of SAC, the group was assigned to Air Mobility Command on 1 June 1992.
+In 1983 the wing began receiving the KC-135E as a replacement for the KC-135A model "water-wagons", a named used because of 110 seconds of water injection, used to increase thrust for take-off power.
+With the inactivation of SAC, the group was gained by Air Mobility Command on 1 June 1992.